DanielGeek/Rust_projects/37_TCP_Rust/README.md

 ## Inside the container

+docker exec -it tcp_rust_server bash # Open a shell inside the server container

-docker exec -it tcp_rust_app bash # Open a shell inside the container
+docker exec -it tcp_rust_client bash # Open a shell inside the client container

 ping -I tun0 192.168.0.2 # Test connectivity

+nc 192.168.0.2 80 # Try to connect to port 80

 tshark -i tun0 # Capture packets on tun0

 ---------------------------------------------------------------------------------------------------------------------------------------------

+## Helpfull commands

+## 1️⃣ Create a new Rust project

 cargo new --bin TCP_Rust  # Creates a new Rust project with src/main.rs